CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 Suggested handling: this is probably not derivable from rollout logs alone.
 If included, it should be explicitly labeled as an author estimate rather than a transcript-derived statistic.

+Resolution note: active human hours and hypothetical human-only effort are not reported, because the author cannot estimate them reliably from the available evidence.

 ### C38.
 DONE.
 Page 9, highlight